HomeArticlesGuideCar Buying Guide

 The case for used:

-• New cars lose 20–25% of on-road value in year 1 — a used car buyer lets someone else absorb this hit
+• New cars lose 20-25% of on-road value in year 1; a used car buyer lets someone else absorb this hit

-• More car for the same budget — a 3-year-old mid-size sedan may cost the same as a new entry hatchback
+• More car for the same budget; a 3-year-old mid-size sedan may cost the same as a new entry hatchback

 • Depreciation curve flattens significantly after year 2-3

-For budgets under ₹5 lakh: New car options at this price point are extremely limited (essentially the entry-level Maruti Alto or a heavily discounted Kwid).
-A 3–5 year old well-maintained hatchback from a certified pre-owned programme gives you meaningfully more in safety, comfort, and reliability at the same price.
+For budgets under ₹5 lakh: New car options at this price point stay extremely limited (essentially the entry-level Maruti Alto or a heavily discounted Kwid).
+A 3-5 year old well-maintained hatchback from a certified pre-owned programme gives you meaningfully more in safety, comfort, and reliability at the same price.

 When evaluating a used car, check the RC on the Vahan portal for hypothecation status (confirm no loan is outstanding), and cross-check accident and service history.
 A pre-purchase inspection by an independent mechanic or a certified CPO evaluation is worth the ₹1,500-3,000 it costs.